Master's Degree Program

 Students may pursue research and write a thesis on a suitable topic under the supervision of a GRASP faculty member (usually but not necessarily their academic advisor).
 The findings of the thesis should be made as a verbal presentation to the members of GRASP Lab.
 Research being conducted in GRASP Lab can be found here and may give you an idea of an area to focus.

-The thesis must be prepared and submitted following the SEAS and University of Pennsylvania requirements as outlined in this document.
+The thesis must be prepared and submitted following the SEAS and University of Pennsylvania requirements as outlined here.
 The student's advisor and the ROBO program director will make the final approval of the thesis.
 Registration for two masters thesis credits counts towards two of the technical elective requirements.

 More resources are available at the CIS Grad web page - www.cis.upenn.edu/grad/